-These additions are easy to prepare and your guests will enjoy them so much!
+These cocoa and soup bar additions are easy to prepare and your guests will enjoy them so much!

 Want to warm up your guests and give them a reason to stay and enjoy a little longer?
 A Hot Cocoa Bar is the perfect addition to any milchig menu and a sweet way to add a finishing touch.
 A Soup Bar is great for either milchig or fleishig meals…everyone will appreciate it so much.
 And most of all, they’re both so easy to set up.